Working at height in Ealing

 The Ealing building portfolio

-Walk a sample of Ealing roofs across a single inspection week and you see the same pattern of building types repeating.
-On the ground we cover corporate headquarters and commercial offices, higher education (University of West London), and council estate and schools alongside the wider council, schools, and high-street estate of the area.
-The defining inspection pattern across this mix is plant-deck guardrail under heavy maintenance traffic, mansafe lines covering routine plant access routes, and the documentation gaps that come with multi-tenant facilities management.
-Each finding is photographed, located on a roof plan, and assessed against the manufacturer’s repair specification — or, where the manufacturer is unknown or the system pre-dates current standards, against the relevant British Standard for the system type.
-The deliverable is a single written compliance pack that satisfies internal H&S review, external insurer scrutiny, and any incoming audit at the same time.
+A typical week of Ealing roofs covers a recognisable range of building types.
+Across the borough we work on corporate headquarters and commercial offices, the higher-education estate at the University of West London, and the council and schools estate, alongside Ealing Hospital and the town-centre retail stock.
+The common threads are plant-deck guardrail taking heavy maintenance traffic, mansafe lines along routine plant-access routes, and the documentation gaps that build up under multi-tenant and multi-contractor facilities management.
+Every defect is photographed, pinned to its location on the roof plan, and measured against the manufacturer’s repair specification; where the manufacturer cannot be identified or the system pre-dates the current standards, we assess it against the British Standard covering that system type.
+The result is a single written compliance pack built to clear internal H&S review, insurer scrutiny, and an incoming audit in one go.

 Areas of Ealing we regularly attend